-The USC Davis School of Gerontology cooperates with six other professional schools at USC and Hebrew Union College in offering programs in which the student receives two master's degrees.
+The USC Davis School of Gerontology cooperates with six other professional schools at USC in offering programs in which the student receives two master's degrees.
 These degrees provide the student with the knowledge and skills of gerontology as well as those of the other professional field.
 The dual degrees require more course work than the M.S. alone, but offer the graduate greater breadth of education and employment options.

-Dual degrees currently available are the Master of Science in Gerontology and the Master of Business Administration (M.S./M.B.A.) with the Marshall School of Business; the Master of Science in Gerontology and the Doctor of Dental Surgery (M.S./D.D.S.) with the Ostrow School of Dentistry; the Master of Science in Gerontology and the Juris Doctor (M.S./J.D.) with the Gould School of Law; the Master of Science in Gerontology and the Master of Public Administration (M.S./M.P.A.), the Master of Science in Gerontology and the Master of Health Administration (M.S./M.H.A.), and the Master of Science in Gerontology and the Master of Planning (M.S./M.Pl.) with the School of Policy, Planning, and Development; the Master of Science in Gerontology and the Master of Social Work (M.S./M.S.W.) with the School of Social Work; and the Master of Science in Gerontology and the Doctor of Pharmacy (M.S./Pharm.D.) with the School of Pharmacy.
+Dual degrees currently available are the Master of Science in Gerontology and the Master of Business Administration (M.S./MBA) with the Marshall School of Business; the Master of Science in Gerontology and the Juris Doctor (M.S./J.D.) with the Gould School of Law; the Master of Science in Gerontology and the Master of Public Administration (M.S./MPA), the Master of Science in Gerontology and the Master of Health Administration (M.S./MHA), and the Master of Science in Gerontology and the Master of Planning (M.S./MPl) with the Price School of Public Policy; the Master of Science in Gerontology and the Master of Social Work (M.S./MSW) with the School of Social Work; and the Master of Science in Gerontology and the Doctor of Pharmacy (M.S./Pharm.D.) with the School of Pharmacy.
 Students must apply to both schools simultaneously and, if accepted to both, participate in specially designed programs combining the courses of each school.